What is a sublease agreement?

 How to legally Sublease your New York City Apartment

-While most lease agreements require that the tenant of record obtain the landlord’s approval before subleasing their apartment, some lease agreement explicitly say that the tenant is not allowed to sublet.
+While most lease agreements require that the tenant of record obtain the landlord’s approval before subleasing their apartment, some lease agreements explicitly say that the tenant is not allowed to sublet.

 Pursuant to New York Law, your landlord is required to provide you with a reasonable explanation for denying your request (e.g., your proposed sublet has poor credit or not enough income).
 Your landlord has 30 days to approve or reject your proposed sublet.
 If the landlord does not respond, that is legally viewed as an approval.